What Is SafeMoon and Is It a Good Investment?

 Given that SafeMoon doesn’t do anything and the only future expectation of profits is that more people will continue to buy, it doesn’t seem like a good investment.

-In early 2021, the price skyrocketed over 1,500%, then dropped again by 73%.
-At this point, it would seem like a gamble to invest in SafeMoon.
+In early 2021, the price skyrocketed over 1,500%, then dropped again by over 85% as of Oct.
+8. At this point, it would seem like a gamble to invest in SafeMoon.

-That being said, the current price does seem to be a floor since late April.
-The price has hovered at this level several times since then.
-That could lead to a bounce, or the floor could be broken and the price could continue to fall.
+The price has hovered at its current level since mid-September.
+It could be gearing up for a bounce, given the successful wallet launch on the App Store, or the floor could be broken and the price could continue to fall.
 Nobody knows.

 GOBankingRates’ Crypto Guides